junxit/us-congress-bills-113/metadata.md

 - 2014-04-28 — Introduced in House
 - 2014-04-28 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-04-28 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-04-29 — Considered under suspension of the rules. (consideration: CR H3253-3254)
+- 2014-04-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4488.
+- 2014-04-29 — Mr. Garrett moved to suspend the rules and pass the bill.
+- 2014-04-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3253)
+- 2014-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3253)